ambrustorok/anki-words-builder/README.md

 Because the compose file mounts the repo into the containers and uses `uvicorn --reload` / `vite --host`, code edits are picked up instantly without rebuilding.

+**Cloudflare tunnel / remote access:**

+If you expose the Vite dev server through a Cloudflare Tunnel (or any non-localhost domain), Vite needs to know the host name.
+Copy `frontend/.env.example` to `frontend/.env` and add your domain to `VITE_ALLOWED_HOSTS` (comma-separated list).
+You can optionally set `VITE_API_URL` there too if the API sits behind a different host.

 ### 3. Local development without Docker

 Backend (requires [uv](https://docs.astral.sh/uv/#getting-started)):